 Do I need to bring cash or credit card?

-Credit cards are accepted onboard for merchandise purchases, SUNBA, cameras, etc. However, wet suit rentals require cash, also if you would like to leave gratuity for the crew.
-These are both CASH ONLY options.
+Credit cards are accepted onboard for merchandise purchases, SUNBA, cameras, etc. However, wet suit rentals require cash, also if you would like to leave a gratuity for the crew.
+These are both CASH-ONLY options.